 - 2 bell peppers, chopped

 - ½ cup no sugar added, keto-friendly tomato sauce

 - 1 teaspoon ginger

 - 1 teaspoon chili powder

 - 1 teaspooon garlic powder

-- In a large bowl, add the chicken, yogurt, and garam masala and mix together until combined.
+- In a large bowl, add the chicken, coconut cream or yogurt, and garam masala and mix together until combined.